jennylee719/exercise3/README.md

 **Objective for code**: This is a news crawling code to collect news articles from NAVER, one of Korea's biggest portal.
+This code has been set in a way that makes it possible to collect data in a chronological order (news articles' publication) within a set time frame.
 This code has been modified from Kihoon Kim and Creator Jo's code.
 They can be accessed here:https://creatorjo.tistory.com/87

 **Instructions**: